NillionNetwork/nilai-vibe/README.md

 ### Interactive Mode

-Simply run `vibe` to enter the interactive chat loop.
+Run `vibe` to enter the interactive chat loop.

 - **Multi-line Input**: Press `Ctrl+J` or `Shift+Enter` for select terminals to insert a newline.
-- **File Paths**: Reference files in your prompt using the `@` symbol for smart autocompletion (e.g., `> Read the file @src/agent.py`).
+- **File Paths**: Reference files in your prompt using the `@` symbol for smart autocompletion (for example, `> Read the file @src/agent.py`).
-- **Shell Commands**: Prefix any command with `!` to execute it directly in your shell, bypassing the agent (e.g., `> !ls -l`).
+- **Shell Commands**: Prefix any command with `!` to execute it directly in your shell, bypassing the agent (for example, `> !ls -l`).

-You can start Vibe with a prompt with the following command:
+You can start nilai-vibe with an initial prompt using:

 ```bash
 vibe "Refactor the main function in cli/main.py to be more modular."
 ```

-**Note**: The `--auto-approve` flag automatically approves all tool executions without prompting.
-In interactive mode, you can also toggle auto-approve on/off using `Shift+Tab`.
+The `--auto-approve` flag automatically approves all tool executions without prompting.
+In interactive mode, you can also toggle auto-approve on or off using `Shift+Tab`.

 ### Programmatic Mode

-You can run Vibe non-interactively by piping input or using the `--prompt` flag.
-This is useful for scripting.
+You can run nilai-vibe non-interactively by piping input or using the `--prompt` flag, which is useful for scripting:

 ```bash
 vibe --prompt "Refactor the main function in cli/main.py to be more modular."
 ```

-by default it will use `auto-approve` mode.
+By default, programmatic mode uses `auto-approve`.

 ### Slash Commands